pulpbill/terraform-notes/README.md

 *Note: You can move and switch states, but it's an advanced feature and out of the scope for this 101*.

--**Input Variables**:

--**Output Values**:

--**Local Values**:
+-**Input Variables**: They serve as parameters for a Terraform module, allowing aspects of the module to be customized without altering the module's own source code, and allowing modules to be shared between different configurations.
+Think of them as function arguments in coding languages.

+-**Output Values**: Are return values of a Terraform module.
+Think of them just as any other output as you are used to. (eg: An AWS EC2 instance IP address).

+*Note: Outputs are only rendered when Terraform applies your plan.
+Running terraform plan will not render outputs*.

+-**Local Values**: Use them to assign a name to an expression, so you can use it multiple times within a module without repeating it.

+*Note: They only can be used within the module where they were declared.
+Also, notice that local values are created by a **locals** block (plural), but you reference them as attributes on an object named **local** (singular)*.

--**Lock file**: At present, the dependency lock file tracks only provider dependencies.Terraform automatically creates or updates the dependency lock file (*.terraform.lock.hcl*) each time you run the *terraform init* command.
+-**Lock file**: At present, the dependency lock file tracks only provider dependencies.
+Terraform automatically creates or updates the dependency lock file (*.terraform.lock.hcl*) each time you run the *terraform init* command.
 You should include this file in your version control repository so that you can discuss potential changes to your external dependencies via code review.

 ## Commands: